ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 when you run above code and do `console.log(trees);` in chrome developer console then you will get `["redwood", "bay", "cedar", undefined × 1, "maple"]` and when you run above code in Firefox browser console then you will get `["redwood", "bay", "cedar", undefined, "maple"]` so from these it's cleared that chrome has its own way of displaying uninitialized index in array.
 But when you check `trees[3] === undefined` in both of the browser you will get similar output as `true`.

-**Note:** Please remember you need not check for uninitialized index of array in  `trees[3] === 'undefined × 1'` it will give an error, Because `'undefined × 1'` this is just way of displaying uninitialized index of array in chrome.
+**Note:** Please remember that you need not check for the uninitialized index of the array in  `trees[3] === 'undefined × 1'` it will give an error because `'undefined × 1'` this is just way of displaying an uninitialized index of an array in chrome.